 |Sunday||8 a.m. – 11:30 a.m.|

 On-campus housing is available for alumni and guests on Wednesday through Saturday evenings.
 Rooms may be reserved when registering for Reunion online or by paper registration form.
-Alumni and Parent Programs will make the housing assignments on a first come, first served basis.
-Room assignments and keys are picked up by alumni when they arrive on campus.
-We do our best to house all classmates within the same dormitory (or set of dormitories).
+Alumni and Parent Programs will make the housing assignments on a first-come, first-served basis.
+Registrants intending to stay on campus should register for housing at their earliest convenience to ensure availability.
+We do our best to house all classmates within the same residence hall (or set of residence halls).
 Please note: Actual room assignments will not be available until alumni arrive on campus.
-Dormitory rooms are functional (extra-long twin size beds, sheets, towels, a pillow and a blanket are provided).
+Residence hall rooms are functional (extra-long twin size beds, sheets, towels, a pillow and a blanket are provided).
 There are no rooms with private baths.
-All dormitories and houses are non-smoking.
-The dormitories are not air-conditioned and we encourage guests to bring a fan and nightlight if necessary.
+All residence halls and houses are non-smoking.
+The residence halls are not air-conditioned; we encourage guests to bring a fan and nightlight if they find it necessary.
+In spring 2022, guests may also have the option of registering to stay in campus housing at UMass.
+Shuttle service will be provided between the UMass and Amherst College campuses.
 For more information on housing, please see the Reunion Accomodations page.

-Reunion Chairs will receive a form indicating how many beds/rooms are available at headquarters and asking for a list of classmates who should be housed there (as space allows).
+Reunion Chairs will receive a form asking for a list of classmates who should be housed at headquarters (as space allows).
 Most often the Reunion Chair and their committee members elect to stay at headquarters.
-Alumni staying at headquarters still need to register and pay for housing.
-On-campus housing is free for alumni and one guest each for the Classes of 1935-1958 (60th Reunion and beyond) and for children under 3 years old.
-Housing for children ages 4-10 is $10 per child, per night.
-The charge for all others is $35 per person, per night.
+All alumni staying at headquarters still need to register and pay for housing.
+The charge for on-campus housing is $35 per person, per night; the charge for children aged 4–10 is $10 per child, per night.
 The housing fee is waived for Reunion Chairs and their families.
+Housing is free for alumni and one guest each for the Classes of 1939–1962 (60th Reunion and beyond) and for children under 4 years old.

-Classmates who prefer to stay in local hotels or motels are advised to make their own arrangements well in advance.
-Please direct them to our list of local accommodations.
+Classmates who prefer to stay in local hotels or motels are advised to make their own arrangements well in advance, as this time of year is high season for commencements and reunions across the five colleges.
+For more information please see a list of local accommodations.

-For meals that are not provided by your class, alumni can purchase buffet-style meals at Valentine Hall during Reunion weekend (Please note: Valentine will not be open for dinner on Saturday evening as class banquets are being held).
-Prices will be posted online and in the final Reunion brochure.
+For many meals that are not provided by classes, alumni can purchase meals at Valentine Hall during Reunion weekend.
+(Please note: Valentine will not be open for dinner on Saturday evening as class banquets are being held.)
+Prices and hours will be posted online and in the final Reunion brochure.

-A locked storage room is available in headquarters for each class and keys will be given to the Reunion Chair upon their arrival on-campus.
-We strongly encourage you to use this room to secure kegs, liquor, AV equipment, helium tanks or anything else you may have borrowed or rented for Reunion.
-You may wish to ask your Class Assistants to watch over the bar, souvenirs, etc. during the hours when headquarters are left unattended.
+A locked storage room is available in headquarters for each class and keys will be given to the Reunion Chair upon their arrival on campus.
+In addition to materials for your bar, we strongly encourage you to use this room to secure souvenirs, AV equipment, helium tanks or anything else you may have borrowed or rented for Reunion.
 Please also encourage classmates to keep their rooms locked at all times.

 Lost and Found

-During Reunion, articles found on-campus can be turned in at Alumni House, where they will be held until Sunday morning.
+During Reunion, articles found on campus can be turned in at the Reception Center, where they will be held until Sunday morning.
 At this time, all unclaimed items will be brought to the Amherst College Police station and held for 30 days.
-If you believe you have left something behind on-campus, please call the police station business line at 413-542–2291.
+If you believe you have left something behind on campus, please call the police station business line at 413-542-2291.

 An Alcoholics Anonymous meeting is available on campus Friday and Saturday.
 There are also many meetings in the local area.
 Specific information will be provided in the final program.